Luis-Navarro/Programming-for-Data-Analysis/README.md

 All code has been inserted in a Jupyter Notebook.

 ## Usage
 To run this code, please use the Jupyter Notebook file under the name random.ipynb.

-Jupyter Notebook can be initiate through Anaconda Navigator and it will use your browser.
+Jupyter Notebook can be initiated through Anaconda Navigator and it will use your browser to deploy both texts an code, as it includes an interpreter.

-All code included in this project is using Python 3.6.4.
+All code included in this project is Python 3.6.4.
 Additional packages needed to run this code are NumPy, matplotlib and Pandas.

-All this packages can be downloaded and installed as per instructions available in their documentation.
+All this packages can be individually downloaded and installed as per instructions available in their documentation.
 However, dowloading an installing [Anaconda](https://www.anaconda.com/download/) will ensure full compatibility for Linux, Mac and Windows systems.

 ## Resources used
 Along this project, several sources of information have been used.
 Although specific references are included as links in the notebook, the main reference sources have been: